Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Experiment

 \subsubsection{Ablation Study}

-As shown in Table~\ref{tab:Table5}, in this section, we explore the contributions of each part in SAFF and its corresponding loss function.
-Where \({\cal L}_s+{\cal L}_t\) is related to the backbone, and \({\cal L}_i\) is related to SSID. \({\cal L}_D\) and \({\cal L}_{style}\) are related to the designed memory bank and are used to maintain class-discriminative information and improve style compatibility, respectively.
+As demonstrated in Table~\ref{tab:Table5}, this section investigates the contributions of each component in SSID and its associated loss functions.
+Specifically, \(\mathcal{L}_s+\mathcal{L}_t\) relates to the backbone, and \(\mathcal{L}_i\) is related to SSID. \(\mathcal{L}_D\) and \(\mathcal{L}_{style}\) are linked to memory bank, and are used to maintain class-discriminative information and improve style compatibility, respectively.

-Table~\ref{tab:Table5} is divided into three sub-Tables, corresponding to the adoption of SWIN, BOAT and TVT backbones.
-The symbol "$\surd$" represents the use of the loss function corresponding to the first row in Table~\ref{tab:Table5}.
-The first row in each sub-Table yields the worst results since they only use \({\cal L}_s+{\cal L}_t\), which is consistent with the configuration of the original backbone.
-Compared with the original backbone shown in the first row in each sub-Table, the second row in each sub-Table adds the SSID, which enriches the features of the latent hypothesis space, and the accuracy is increased by 2.0$\%$, 2.8$\%$, and 0.4$\%$, respectively.
-Furthermore, compared with the results of the second row in each sub-Table, the third and fourth rows in each sub-Table respectively add \({\cal L}_D\) and \({\cal L}_{style}\) related to the memory bank, which further improves the performance of the network.
-The last row in each sub-Table represents the complete SAFF configuration, which outperforms any incomplete combination.
-It can be concluded that each part of SAFF can improve the performance of different backbone models, and these parts can interact with each other to jointly improve the performance of the model.
-Also, SAFF is a lightweight method with a negligible computational burden on the network.
+Table~\ref{tab:Table5} is divided into three sub-tables, corresponding to the adoption of SWIN, BOAT, and TVT backbones.
+The symbol '$\checkmark$' denotes the utilization of the loss function associated with the first row in Table~\ref{tab:Table5}.
+The first row in each sub-table yields the poorest results as it solely relies on the original backbone configuration.
+Comparatively, the second row in each sub-table integrates SSID with the backbone, enriching the latent hypothesis space's features and increasing accuracy by 2.0\%, 2.8\%, and 0.4\% for SWIN, BOAT, and TVT, respectively.
+Additionally, integrating \(\mathcal{L}_D\) and \(\mathcal{L}_{style}\) related to the memory bank in the third and fourth rows of each sub-table further enhances the network's performance.
+The final row in each sub-table represents the complete framework, surpassing any incomplete combination.
+This illustrates that each component of SSID can enhance various backbone models' performance, with these components synergistically boosting the model's overall performance.
+Furthermore, SSID is a lightweight method that imposes a negligible computational burden on the network.